 - to contact you about services we offer and resources we provide; and

 - for administration purposes.

 As part of this, we may analyse the personal information we collect to create a profile of your interests and preferences so that we can contact you in the most appropriate way and with the most relevant information.

 If you enter your contact details in one of our online registration forms, we may use this information to contact you even if you do not "send" or "submit" the form.
 We will only do this to see if we can help with any problems you might be experiencing with the form or with our websites.

-As indicated above, we may pass your information to our data processors, agents and associated organisations for the purpose of providing services to you and for the other purposes listed at 4.3 above.
+We may pass your information to our data processors, agents and associated organisations for the purpose of providing services to you and for the other purposes listed at section 4 above.
 Where we use data processors we will make sure there are appropriate controls in place.